 Most people are not allergy aware.
 I probably wasn’t until I was sucked into the situation!
 Many people confuse allergies with lifestyle choices or diets and don’t understand the severity of them.
 Don’t be afraid to shout about it!
 I give these allergy leaflets out at my local toddler groups to help people keep my son safe with some simple steps.

-It is easy to panic when you child is diagnosed with a food allergy but by taking the steps above you can minimise the risk.
+It is easy to panic when you child is diagnosed with a food allergy and it can be hard to cope with the anxiety but by taking the steps above you can minimise the risk.
 You and your child can, and need to, still lead a normal life filled with fun activities and social events.
 Yes, you will always be on high alert but planning ahead, taking precautions and being well informed and prepared can mean your little one doesn’t need to miss out.

 What have been your experiences?
 Do you have any top tips for people dealing with a diagnosis?